Key Concepts

 .

-A default Vue component has three parts:
+A typical Vue component has three parts:

-- A script (javscript or typescript)
+- A script (JavaScript or TypeScript)

 - A template (HTML + Vue syntax)